jrosen48/utk-homepage/content/post/2022-06-14-new-article-the-tech-and-data-sources-used-in-science-classrooms/index.md

 ---
-title: New article - the tech. and data sources used in science classrooms
+title: New article in BJET - the tech and data sources used in science classrooms
 author: Joshua Rosenberg
 date: '2022-06-14'
 slug: new-article-the-tech-and-data-sources-used-in-science-classrooms